Automating data quality rules

 Schema

-To detect schema changes, we automatically generate a rule to expect table columns to match set using the Data Asset’s initial columns as the set to match.
+To detect schema anomalies, we automatically generate a rule to expect table columns to match set using the Data Asset’s initial columns as the set to match.
 If the number or names of columns in the Data Asset change, this Expectation will fail.

 Volume